juju/docs/src/en/clouds-k8s.md

 applications at scale (see the
 [Kubernetes documentation][upstream-kubernetes-docs] for more information).
 It most commonly employs Docker as its container technology.

-!!!
-Note:
-    Kubernetes is often abbreviated as "k8s" (pronounced "kate's").

 ## Juju k8s-specific workflow